yoyololicon/torchlpc/README.md

 ## Derivation of the gradients of the LPC filtering operation

 Will (not) be added soon...
-I'm not good at math :swet_smile:.
+I'm not good at math :sweat_smile:.
 But the implementation passed both `gradcheck` and `gradgradcheck` tests, so I think it's 99.99% correct and workable :laughing:.
 The algorithm is extended from my recent paper **GOLF**[^1].